eapearson/kbase-skd-module-job-browser-bff/README.md

 After making any additional changes to this repo, run `kb-sdk test` again to verify that everything still works.

-# Installation from another module

-To use this code in another SDK module, call `kb-sdk install JobBrowserBFF` in the other module's root directory.

 # Help